 Glucan Biorenewables LLC is an innovative start-up with a proprietary catalytic process for the production of furan derivatives from C5 and C6 sugars.
 The technology enables higher efficiency at anticipated lower capital and operating costs than competitive processes.
 Short-term goals for the Company include plans to deliver a reliable source of furfural at competitive prices.
 This platform will be used to launch other higher value products including 5-hydroxyl-methyl furfural (HMF) and its downstream derivatives.
 The platform can take advantage of a variety of biomass feedstock including corn cob, corn stover, bagasse, and oat hulls to deliver biorenewable chemicals.

 GlucanBio LLC was founded in April 2012 with technology from the laboratory of Dr. James Dumesic of University of Wisconsin-Madison and intellectual capital from the Center for Biorenewable Chemicals (CBiRC) at Iowa State University.
 Victoria Gonzalez of Nidus Partners is CEO.
 In addition, the Company has built a strong start-up management team including Jim Dumesic Ph.D., Brent Shanks Ph.D. and Peter Keeling Ph.D.
 The Company has secured several federal and state grants and is currently funded by Nidus Partners.
-For more information, please contact Victoria Gonzalez at email@example.com.
+For more information, please visit the website at www.glucanbio.com or contact Victoria Gonzalez at firstname.lastname@example.org.